 The founder of Virgin Records, Richard Branson, is no stranger to taking risks.
-He’s never been afraid of putting his money on a long shot in hopes of the bet paying off big, and tackling the U.S. online casino industry might be his biggest wager to date.
+He’s never been afraid of putting money on a long shot in hopes of the bet paying off big and tackling U.S. online casinos might be his riskiest move to date.

-The Virgin Gaming Group announced in 2010 that they had established a strategic partnership with the Tropicana in hopes of launching a series of USA sites.
-The plan at the time was to concentrate on states with more relaxed legislation like Nevada, New Jersey, and California, then slowly open their products to all 50 states.
-However, there has been a huge political backlash against virtual operators by the Republican Party and one of their number one financial contributors, Sheldon Adelson.
+Virgin Gaming Group announced in 2010 they had established a strategic partnership with Tropicana in hopes of launching a series of USA iGmaing websites.
+The plan at the time was to concentrate on jurisdictions with more relaxed legislation like Nevada, New Jersey, and California, then slowly open up products to all 50 states.
+However, there has been a huge political backlash against virtual operators by Republicans and one of their number one financial contributors, Sheldon Adelson.

-Gaming heavy-weight Gamesys supplies the gaming license to both Virgin Games and Virgin Casino and they are ready to go all-in on America.
+Industry heavy-weight Gamesys supplies licenses to both Virgin Games and Virgin Casino and are ready to go “all-in” on America.
 They’ve recently sold a few brands to competing companies for a whopping £425 million and Virgin CEO Simon Burridge has hinted this windfall might be invested in a joint venture.

 As they’ve not been able to get a strong foothold in the United Kingdom, this opportunity might be Branson’s last shot at glory.